Mosco de la Merced: Independent circuit

 Not long after his mask loss Mosco de la Merced left AAA, but continued to wrestle as Mosco de la Merced on the independent circuit.
 In 2009 he began working for the Perros del Mal promotion, teaming with former Vipers' team mates Histeria and Psicosis II after they left AAA as well.
 He also teamed up with the original Mosco de la Merced, who wrestles as X-Fly.

+Death

+De la Merced died on August 19, 2024, at the age of 60.